 2. Can “patient” describe more than people?

-Yes, the term can also describe attitudes or actions, such as a patient approach or a patient process.
+Yes.
+The term can describe attitudes, communication styles, or processes, such as a patient approach to teaching or a patient customer-service experience.

 3. Is there a difference between patience and tolerance?